Understanding maternity and paternity leave for tradespeople

 Additional company maternity and paternity schemes

-The most common form of additional maternity leave is offering all employees full pay for the first six weeks after the birth of a child.
+The most common form of additional maternity leave is offering all employees full pay for the first six weeks after the birth.
 Some employees offer a staggered return to work following the end of maternity leave.
 While others offer permanent flexible working arrangements to help with childcare.

 Antenatal appointments and employment rights

-If an employee is entitled to maternity leave, they are also entitled to attend antenatal appointments recommended by a doctor, nurse, or midwife.
+If an employee is entitled to maternity leave, they’re also entitled to attend antenatal appointments recommended by a doctor.
 Full pay must be given during these appointments.
 Employees do not need to use annual leave to attend antenatal appointments.

 An employee’s employment rights are not normally affected during maternity or paternity leave.
 During maternity or paternity leave, an employee will continue to: